 9) Use Good Tools

-Try combining these tips with an app that’s specifically engineered to help adults recover their language skills after a stroke or some other type of acquired brain injury.
+Try combining these tips with an app that’s specifically designed to help adults recover their language skills after a stroke or some other type of acquired brain injury.
 Tactus Therapy apps are designed by a Speech-Language Pathologist to allow you to practice the same skills you work on in therapy, at home.
 You can trust that the speech therapy exercises are based on techniques known to help adults with acquired communication disorders.
 We want you to succeed!

 With a Tactus Therapy app, you can get in more repetitions and practice between therapy sessions—and this can help speed up your progress.
 Try any or all of our apps for FREE by downloading the Lite versions.
 Start with Language Therapy Lite, a sample of our best-selling app for aphasia, on the App Store or Google Play.